 Early Help Assessment and Our Family Plan

-All agencies have a responsibility to deliver Early Help in line with Birmingham Safeguarding Children Board’s (BSCB) agreed Levels of Need as set out in ‘Right Services, Right Time’ (RSRT - March 2015) and consistent with Birmingham’s Early Help Strategy agreed by BSCB and individual partners in April 2015.
+All agencies have a responsibility to deliver Early Help in line with Birmingham Safeguarding Children Partnership (BSCP) agreed Layers of Need as set out in ‘Right Help, Right Time’ (RHRT - January 2018) and consistent with Birmingham’s Early Help Strategy agreed by BSCP and individual partners in April 2015.

-You can download the Early Help Assessment Form and Our Family Plan here
+You can download the Early Help Assessment Form here and Our Family Plan here

 Full Early Help Guidance including the Early Help Assessment and Our Family Plan is here

-Support for completing an Early Help Assessment is available from the Early Help Support Team - EHST duty desk number: 0121 303 8117
+Support for completing an Early Help Assessment is available from the Early Help Brokerage and Support Team - EHST duty desk number: 0121 303 8117.